-The Division of Student Affairs, under the leadership of the vice president, serves the needs and interests of students and has broad responsibility for the services and activities that enhance the quality of student life outside the classroom.
+The Office of the Dean of Students serves the needs and interests of students and has broad responsibility for the services and activities that enhance the quality of student life outside the classroom.

 The Interfaith Chaplaincy is housed in Usdan Student Center 133.
 The university’s three houses of worship — the Berlin Chapel (Jewish), the Bethlehem Chapel (Catholic) and the Harlan Chapel (Protestant) — serve the Brandeis community under the operation of the Hillel Foundation, the Bethlehem Chapel Community and the Harlan Chapel Christian Community.

 A Muslim prayer room and resource center is in the basement of the Usdan Student Center.
 Both traditional and innovative services are held regularly.
 The facility also hosts ceremonies such as weddings, christenings and confirmations.

 Many clubs and organizations can be found on campus for those seeking information or fellowship.
 The Hillel Foundation, the Catholic Student Organization, the Brandeis Muslim Student Association and the Christian Fellowship all strive to meet the religious needs of the Brandeis community.
 For more information about specific services, please contact the Chaplaincy at (781) 736-3570.